 The anchor text signals to the reader and to the search engines what the link is about and how it can be beneficial to users.
 By using words such as “click here to learn more” or “here” repeatedly not only you waste a precious SEO opportunity but it could also be seen by the search engine as spammy.

 Last but not least, beware of duplicate content.
 This is highly discouraged nowadays.
 Your SEO performance will be penalized by search engines.
 Google can usually determine the source of the content, and if that was not you not only will your page not rank but the overall website could be negatively impacted.
 So yeah, definitely not the best idea.

 Also, non-original or thin content (content that has less than 300 words) simply does not work.
 It is always worth it to invest in creating original and meaningful texts – from both a human and search engines perspective.
 Quality should always come first.

 The world wide web is a highly competitive market place.
-But by consistently writing quality content and staying up to date with the latest SEO trends you will get ahead of your competition by boosting your organic traffic.
+But by consistently writing quality content and staying up to date with the latest SEO trends, you can avoid the common SEO mistakes and get ahead of your competition by boosting your organic traffic.